Using Snowflake Connector for Kafka With Snowpipe Streaming

 errors.deadletterqueue.topic.name

-Specifies the name of the DLQ (dead-letter queue) topic name in Kafka for delivering messages to Kafka that could not be ingested into Snowflake tables.
+Specifies the name of the DLQ (dead-letter queue) topic in Kafka for delivering messages to Kafka that could not be ingested into Snowflake tables.
 For more information, see Dead-letter Queues (in this topic).

 Custom text string